-3. A reuseable water bottle filled with treats
+3. A reusable water bottle filled with treats

 4. Diapers and wipes

-Ask mom or her partner what brand of diapers and wipes they prefer and pick some up before you head over.
+Ask mom or her partner what diapers and wipes they prefer and pick some up before heading over.
 A newborn can never have enough diapers!
-Opt for a size one or two to be safe, as they will quickly grow out of newborn diapers.
+Opt for a pack of size one or two, as they will quickly grow from newborn diapers.

 Bonus points if you change a dirty diaper or two while you visit.